cburdine/cburdine.github.io/_posts/2022-06-13-undecidability3.md

 This suggests asking if the converse holds for decidability: _What if the domino problem were decidable?
 Would that imply the halting problem is decidable?_ We claim that the answer to this question is in fact _yes,_ but proving it is a non-trivial task.
 If we _can_ prove it, we have effectively shown that the domino problem is undecidable, since if any TM $M_N$ in the enumeration $M_1, M_2, M_3, ...$ decides the domino problem, then there must exist some TM $M_H$ we can construct that decides the halting problem.
 This is a contradiction, so $M_N$ is in fact not contained in the enumeration, meaning the problem is undecidable.
 This  proof method showing that the decidability of one problem implies the decidability of another is called _reduction_.
 If the decidability of problem $A$ implies the decidability of problem $B$, we say that $B$ _is reducible to_ $A$.

 Our reduction argument will proceed as follows.
 First, we will show that for any given TM $M$ and input $w$, we will construct a set of dominoes $\mathcal{D}$ that has a balanced sequence if and only if the TM $M$ eventually halts on input $w$.
 We can accomplish this by encoding the state transition rules of the TM into $\mathcal{D}$ such that if a balanced sequence exist, the sequence of symbols read across the top and bottom of a balanced sequence can be interpreted a sequence of steps the TM will make until it halts.
 If $M$ eventually halts, this sequence of dominoes will terminate in a balanced sequence; otherwise no balanced sequence will exist.
 Previously, we defined the set of valid symbols as $\Sigma = \lbrace \clubsuit, \spadesuit, \diamondsuit, \heartsuit \rbrace$.
-For convenience in annotating our dominoes, we shall relabel these symbols using the larger alphabet $\Sigma' = \lbrace 0, 1, \mid, \$, \ast , \square\rbrace$.
+For convenience in annotating our dominoes, we shall relabel these symbols using the larger alphabet $\Sigma' = \lbrace 0, 1, \mid, \textdollar, \ast , \square\rbrace$.
 We are free to introduce any larger alphabet $\Sigma'$, since we can map each symbol in $\Sigma'$ to a sequence of one or more symbols in $\Sigma$ of length at most $\log_4(\Sigma')+1$.
 For example, we could use the mapping:

 $$\begin{aligned}
 0 &\mapsto \clubsuit\clubsuit \\